noman-land/relike-redux-middleware/README.md

 ```

-For a full list of actions please see [`ReLikeMetaActions.js`](https://github.com/noman-land/relike-redux-middleware/blob/master/js/redux/actions/ReLikeMetaActions.js).
+For a full list of meta actions please see [`ReLikeMetaActions.js`](https://github.com/noman-land/relike-redux-middleware/blob/master/js/redux/actions/ReLikeMetaActions.js).

-To handle the actions in your reducers, `relike-redux-middleware` exports a `ReLikeActionTypes` object:
+To handle the individual actions in your reducers, This library exports a `ReLikeActionTypes` object:

 ```js
 import { Map } from 'immutable';